 Both before and after big announcements leaders tend to bury themselves away not only working on the task at hand but also avoiding any confrontation.
 This avoidance has a real detrimental effect on employees who notice this behaviour and accept that as a communication of its own.
 As the comms professional supporting leaders throughout a change process be confident when insisting they don’t shy away.
 It’s ok to not know all the answers and admitting as much – they can promise to get back to them (and you make sure they do).
 At times of uncertainty, leaders need to bring people together, to create a sense of belonging.
 Disappearing after the fact leaves employees feeling abandoned.

 Employees usually know when to expect a big announcement and can feel threatened.
 Now we know the brain wants certainty and that it is wired to think the worst we can understand why the initial messaging is critical.
 Employees are poised to take in every word but physiologically too.
 Did you know our eyes focus differently to take in the threat?
 Ensure that any veering off-script remains positive, flippant jokes or inappropriate comments will do much damage.
-I once had a new CEO tell the entire company that we should all be working 15 mins more each day for less money as part of his welcome/introduction speech.
+A new CEO once told an entire company that we should all be working 15 mins more each day for less money as part of his welcome/introduction speech.
 Nothing he said after that mattered and he didn’t last long.

 Longer-term, we are far more forgiving of those we know and recognise, those that we see more often.
 That familiarity means we are far more accepting.
 Think about that when the CEO or members of the leadership team are visiting other offices or sites.
 Are they just there to have a meeting in the boardroom or are they going to walk around, say ‘hello’?
 Are they hosting a gathering to give the latest news – or hear it?
 It’s those interactions that build the trust and relationships that mean messaging from that leader, whether it’s good or bad, are far more positively received.